sbdzdz/python-katas/README.md

 #### Count div
 Compute the number of integers divisible by `k` in range `[a, b]`.

+#### Disc intersections
+We draw `N` discs on a plane.
+The discs are numbered from 0 to `N-1`.
+A zero-indexed array `A` of `N` non-negative integers, specifying the radiuses of the discs, is given.
+The `J`-th disc is drawn with its center at `(J, 0)` and radius `A[J]`.

+Two disc intersect if they have at least one common point (assuming that the discs contain their borders).
+Write a function that, given an array `A` describing `N` discs as explained above, returns the number of (unordered) pairs of intersecting discs.
+The function should return −1 if the number of intersecting pairs exceeds 10,000,000.

 #### Distinct pythonic
 Calculate the number of distinct values in an array `A` using a pythonic one-liner.